$20 eGift Card off your first purchase with Chewy at $49 with code “WELCOME” CLICK HERE

 A volunteer at a cat shelter

 The very first step is to try and identify the problem.
-Are you ready for some detective work?

-Medical Reasons For Litter Box Problems
+1. Medical Reasons For Peeing Outside The Litter box

 Start by taking your cat to the family veterinarian.

-If medical conditions are not an issue then it is time to look behavioral issues.
 Sometimes a physical issue becomes a behavioral problem so it is important to get this sorted as soon as possible.

-the cat having a check up at the vet
+a cat at the vet

 If you have recently switched your cat to a new litter box, it may take a while for them to get used to it.
+In the meantime your cat may decide he doesn’t want to pee in the new box.

 A black light can also help to identify cat or dog pee locations if needed, as shown in the image below.